 Approaching ICT trustworthiness from an ethical perspective

-- Are there any further normative requirements that ought to be considered when addressing the trustworthiness of ICT products and services?
+- In the Support study we have identified six normative concepts (privacy, autonomy, security, transparency, justice and responsibility/accountability).
+Are there any further normative requirements that we should consider when addressing the trustworthiness of ICT products and services?

-- Where do the greatest situations of conflicts between rights and values lie?
+- In your opinion, where do the greatest situations of conflicts between rights and values lie?

 We would very much like to hear your opinion on these questions.
-Become part of this debate and the TRUESSEC.eu mission in building trustworthy ICT products and services.
+Become part of this debate.

 by Harald Stelzer and Hristina Veljanova (University of Graz)